MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 # Azure Well-Architected Framework review - Virtual Machines and scale sets

 Azure Virtual Machines (VMs) is a type of compute service that allows you to create and run virtual machines on the Azure platform.
 There's flexibility in choosing from different SKUs, operating systems, and configurations with various billing models.

 This article provides architectural recommendations for making informed decisions when using various features to manage VMs, such as scaling, backup, monitoring, security, and more.
 The guidance is based on the [**Azure Well-Architected Framework pillars**](../pillars.md).

 **Technology scope**

-Recommendations in this article focus on interrelated decisions for these areas, which are typical for designs that use virtual machines on Azure.
+Recommendations in this article focus on the interrelated decisions in these areas, which are typical for designs that use virtual machines on Azure.

 - Azure VMs
 - Azure Virtual Machine Scale Sets
-- Networking components connected to VMs
-- Disks
+- Disks.
+For more information, see [Azure Well-Architected Framework review - Disks](./azure-disks-cost-optimization.md).

 ## Review resources

 Consider these articles as resources that demonstrate the  recommendations highlighted in this article.

 - Use these reference architectures to see examples of these recommendations.
-  - Single VM architectures: [Linux VM](/azure/architecture/reference-architectures/n-tier/linux-vm#architecture) and [ Windows VM](/azure/architecture/reference-architectures/n-tier/windows-vm#architecture).
+  - Single VM architectures: [Linux VM](/azure/architecture/reference-architectures/n-tier/linux-vm#architecture) and [Windows VM](/azure/architecture/reference-architectures/n-tier/windows-vm#architecture).
   - Foundational architecture that focuses on infrastructure recommendations: [Azure virtual machine baseline architecture](/azure/architecture/virtual-machines/baseline).
 - Build implementation expertise using product documentation: [Azure Virtual Machines](/azure/virtual-machines/) and [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).